 The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

-Lingerie: we all know her, we all love her…
+Lingerie: we all know her, we all love her… Or do we?

 No more faking until we make it, ladies, it’s time to break down all the different styles of lingerie, their history & how to rock them!
-This is your ultimate lingerie terminology guide!

 If you have boobies, you know about bras.
 But did you know there is a huge range of different bras you can adorn your tatas in?
-There are literally so many and I cant wait to share about them!!
+There are literally so many and I can’t wait to share about them!!

-Bras in some of their earliest variation go back to ancient civilizations when women wore “breastbands” or simple cloth strips to bind their breasts for support.
+Bras in some of their earliest variation goes back to ancient civilizations when women wore “breastbands” or simple cloth strips to bind their breasts for support.
 The late 19th century saw the emergence of early bra prototypes then called “bust supporters” or “bust improvers.”

 Then, in 1889, Miss Herminie Cadolle, a French corset-maker, created the first modern bra by separating the corset into two distinct garments.